-Hello and welcome to The Provincial Table!
-I’m Kara, voice behind the blog that I originally started to write about finance and frugality, travel and exploration, growing food and preparing it.
+Hello and welcome.
+I’m Kara, voice behind this blog that I originally started to write about finance and frugality, travel and exploration, growing food and preparing it.
 What began as a fun hobby has become a lifeline for me; a tool for plotting course and keeping the destination clear toward simpler living.
 It’s no longer just about those things, but the reasons why they’re so important.

 An Honest Realization

-One thing was certain; I didn’t want to continue living in the stressful, bursting-with-too-much-everything rat race I was in.
-I began thinking deeply about who I was, who I would like to be and the kind of life I wanted to live.
-If someone asked me 6 months before what I would do if money and time were no object, my answer would’ve been: nothing.
+I didn’t want to continue living in the stressful, bursting-with-too-much-everything rat race.
+If someone asked me before my diagnosis what I would do if money and time were no object, my answer would’ve been: nothing.
 I was exhausted from striving most of my adult life, yet unfulfilled and no better off than when I’d begun.
 How could I have let myself get so depleted?
 How could I prefer nothing?

 The answer is the same as for most people.
 Little by little, you trade freedom for credit cards, car payments, mortgages, and the black hole that always seems to swallow up more money than seems possible.
-Add to that kids, spouse, work, school (for me) and other obligations.
-And of course, there is the time wasted searching online, mindless TV watching, shopping and feeling guilty about what I should/shouldn’t be.
+Add to that kids, spouse, work, school (for me) and all the other life obligations.
+And of course, there was the time wasted trying to distract myself; mindless online searches, TV watching, shopping and feeling guilty about what I should/shouldn’t be.
 I was nickel and diming myself just as badly with time as with money and I was so, so tired.

 Thank you for stopping by.
-I know that there are many ways to spend your time and many blogs talking about similar topics.
-If you’re reading along, I hope my story and path provide some clarity and intention for you, and that we can walk together for a while.
+I know that there are many ways to spend your time and many blogs to read.
+I hope my story and path provide some clarity and intention for you, and that we can walk together for a while.